 Social media manager/management

 Under the array of the top mass communication courses in India, there are some niche programmes for aspirants who are interested in treading the off beaten path.
-If you are someone whose interests don’t match the traditional mass communication progrmmes that are offered, then you should take a look these off beat programmes like Media and Entertainment, Creative Communication, Photography etc .
-Some of the institutes that offer these courses are given below.
+If you are someone whose interests don’t match the traditional mass communication programmes that are offered, then you should take a look at these offbeat programmes like Media and Entertainment, Creative Communication, Photography etc. Some of the institutes that offer these courses are given below.

 Jawaharlal Nehru University